-My signature acknowledges that I have received, read, understand and agree to all pages of the Automated Minimum Distribution Request form for Governmental 457(b) Plan, the Guide and the 402(f) Notice of Special Tax Rules on Distributions that accompanies the form.
+My signature acknowledges that I have received, read, understand and agree to all pages of the Automated Minimum Distribution Request form and the Automated Minimum Distribution Guide.
 I hereby agree to the provisions of the Plan; authorize disclosure of any information necessary for administration of the Plan, and certify the information furnished on this form is true and correct to the best of my knowledge and belief.
 I understand that funds may impose fees on certain distributions if assets are held less than the period stated in the fund's prospectus or other disclosure documents.
 I will refer to the funds prospectus and/or disclosure documents for more information.
 I understand that it is entirely my responsibility to ensure that this election conforms with all applicable provisions of the Internal Revenue Code (the "Code").
 I understand that I am liable for any income tax and/or penalties assessed by the IRS for any election I have chosen.
 I understand that once my payment has been processed, it cannot be changed.